Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Toy Experiment

 In this study, the comparison targets are broadly classified into three categories.
 The first method reproduces detector data using different random seeds based on the assumed true demand.
 The second is a simultaneous optimization method.
 The third is a sequential optimization method.
 To demonstrate the limitations of existing methods, we applied the conventional input interval of 5 minutes and the proposed method's input interval of 5 seconds, respectively, and performed benchmarking.
-For the optimization algorithm, Bayesian optimization (BO), which exhibits eminent performance in optimizing high-cost objective functions, was applied \cite{ref44}.
-Detailed explanations of each method are provided in \textbf{Table 3}.
+For the optimization algorithm, Bayesian optimization (BO), which exhibits eminent performance in optimizing high-cost objective functions, was applied \citep{ref49}.
+Additionally, we applied various black-box optimization techniques—including SPSA, differential evolution (DE), and covariance matrix adaptation evolution strategy (CMA-ES)—to the 5-minute interval simultaneous optimization and compared the results.
+Detailed explanations of each method are provided in Table~\ref{tab:t3}.

-\section{Results}
+\subsection{Results}

-To evaluate the performance of the proposed approach, six methods were compared: true demand, proposed method (RL‑PPO), simultaneous optimization method with a 5‑minute interval (ST‑BO (5min)), simultaneous optimization method with a 5‑second interval (ST‑BO (5sec)), sequential optimization method with a 5‑minute interval (SQ‑BO (5min)), and sequential optimization method with a 5‑second interval (SQ‑BO (5sec)).
+To evaluate the performance of the proposed approach, nine methods in Table~\ref{tab:t3} were compared.
 All methods were repeated 5 times in the identical setup.
 Since the research purpose is offline calibration, the points with the lowest error were primarily considered.
+We stored the OD matrices that achieved the maximum reward for each trial, then ran simulations with different seeds on the obtained OD matrices to fairly recalculate the average maximum reward by method.

-\textbf{Figure 5} displays the reward trend per episode of the proposed method.
+Figure~\ref{fig5}(a) displays the reward trend per episode of the proposed method.
 The bold line represents the average value, and the shaded area represents the range between the average value and the standard deviation.
-Dotted lines show the average maximum reward for each methodology.
-The reward is non-zero with true demand due to microscopic dynamics resulting from different random seeds, leading to different vehicle route choice outcomes.
-Based on the average maximum reward, the results are ranked in descending order as follows: True demand ‒173.8, RL‑PPO ‒188.1, ST‑BO (5min) ‒324.2, ST‑BO (5sec) ‒443.2, SQ‑BO (5min) ‒571.2, SQ-BO (5sec) ‒2,299.4.
-Therefore, the proposed method achieved a 42.0\% improvement in reward compared to the existing method with the best performance, ST‑BO (5min).
+A dotted line shows the average maximum reward of the true demand scenario.
+The true demand scenario's maximum rewards are non-zero because of microscopic dynamics resulting from different random seeds, leading to different vehicle route outcomes.